MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **DeviceInfo.OsName** - The name of the device OS.

-- **DeviceInfo.SDKUid** - Uniquely identifies the device from the telemetry SDK’s perspective.
+- **DeviceInfo.SDKUid** - Uniquely identifies the device from the telemetry SDK's perspective.

 - **eventId** - Name identifier of the event.